alexch/codelikethis/public/lessons/client_side_coding/jquery.md

 * if the event listener returns false, all further processing stops
 * usually used to stop a form from actually submitting after a handled `submit` event

-# more about jQuery event binding
+# More about jQuery Event Listening

     @@@ javascript
     var f = function(event) {....}